Osama-17/The-Robot-s-Car-with-a-Box/README.md

 # The-Robot-s-Car-with-a-Box
 Here is a robot's car with a box that carries the components needed to help the car and the arm working.

-Also there's a Morphological analysis used to give more ideas for the design of a car
+Also there's a Morphological analysis provided by excel file used to give more ideas for the design of a car

 I chose the car to be: